-- 1 Enter the Private ID you want to call.

-- 2 Press and hold the PTT button on the side of your phone.
-Begin talking after your phone emits a chirping sound.

-- 3 Release the PTT button to listen.
+- 1 If the flip is open, enter the Private ID you want to call. -or- - If the flip is closed, select the number as you would when making a phone call. - 2 Press and hold the PTT button on the side of your phone.
+Begin talking after your phone emits a chirping sound. - 3 Release the PTT button to listen.

 Tip: To let someone know you want to talk to him or her on a Private call, send a call alert.
-See "Call Alerts" on page 27.
+See "Call Alerts" on page 23.